johnlumley/jwiXML/README.md

 ## Status of the implementation
 At present it appears to be running well and is capable of processing the ixml specification using the grammar of the ixml specification in O(300ms).
-This is approaching production status, with fully-functioning code that passes all (non-infinitely-abiguous) grammar and parse tests in the current test suite.
+This is approaching production status, with fully-functioning code that passes all (non-infinitely-ambiguous) grammar and parse tests in the current test suite.
 The areas still under development/change include:

 - Checking much more accurately for infinitely ambiguous grammar cases (e.g. `S: S; 'a'.`).